vmware/vic-product/docs/user_doc/vic_app_dev/photon_cert_custom.md

 - You have a known user account that has at least the Developer role in the `default-project` in vSphere Integrated Containers Management Portal.
 - You have an instance of Docker Engine running on your local sytem.
 - You installed the CA certificate for vSphere Integrated Containers Registry in your local Docker client.
 For information about how to install the registry certificate in a Docker client, see [Install the  vSphere Integrated Containers Registry Certificate](configure_docker_client.md#registry).
+- You have access to a VCH that the vSphere administrator configured so that it can connect to the registry to pull the `dch-photon` image.
+The VCH must also have a volume store named `default`.
+For information about how deploy a VCH that is suitable for use with `dch-photon`, see the [Deploy a Virtual Container Host with a Volume Store and vSphere Integrated Containers Registry Access](../vic_vsphere_admin/deploy_vch_dchphoton.md) in *vSphere Integrated Containers for vSphere Administrators*.
 - For simplicity, this example uses a VCH that was deployed with the `--no-tlsverify` option.
 If your VCH implements TLS verification of clients, you must import the VCH certificates into your Docker client and adapt the Docker commands accordingly.
 For information about how to connect a Docker client to a VCH that uses full TLS authentication, see [Connecting to the VCH](configure_docker_client.md#connectvch).

 **Procedure**

-4. Log in to vSphere Integrated Containers Registry from your local Docker client.
+1. Log in to vSphere Integrated Containers Registry from your local Docker client.

     <pre>docker login <i>registry_address</i></pre>